kstenerud/concise-encoding/cte-specification.md

 A map associates key objects with value objects.
 Keys can be any mix of [keyable types](#keyable-types).
 Values can be any mix of any type, including other containers.

-A map is ordered by default unless otherwise negotiated between parties (for example via a schema), or the user has specified that order doesn't matter.
+A map is unordered by default unless otherwise negotiated between parties (for example via a schema).

 All keys in a map must resolve to a unique value, even across numeric data types.
 For example, the following keys would clash:

  * `2000`
  * `2000.0`

-Note: The string value "2000" is not numeric, and would not clash.
+**Note**: The string value "2000" is not numeric, and would not clash.

 Map entries are split into key-value pairs using the equals `=` character and optional whitespace.
 Key-value pairs must be separated from each other using whitespace.
 A key without a paired value is invalid.

 A map begins with an opening curly brace `{`, whitespace separated key-value pairs, and finally a closing brace `}`.

-Note: While this spec allows mixed types in maps, not all languages do.
+**Note**: While this spec allows mixed types in maps, not all languages do.
 Use mixed types with caution.
-A decoder may abort processing of maps containing key-value pairs of mixed types if the implementation language doesn't support it.
+A decoder may abort processing or ignore key-value pairs of mixed types if the implementation language doesn't support it.

 #### Keyable types